denpeshkov/cs-notes/Snoop-Based Multiprocessor Design.md

 ## Non-Atomic State Transitions

-In [[Snooping Cache Coherence Protocols|cache coherency protocols]], state transitions and their associated actions are assumed to be atomic
+In [cache coherency protocols](Snooping%20Cache%20Coherence%20Protocols.md), state transitions and their associated actions are assumed to be atomic

 In reality, request processing takes multiple steps: looking up the cache tags, arbitrating for the bus, actions taken by other controllers at their caches, and the action taken by the issuing CPU at the end of the bus transaction